zzzdnk/ud-carnd-project3/README.md

      <img src=img/fig2.png />
 </p>

 The steering angle of input images falls into the (-1, 1) range.
-As we can see in Figure 30%
+As we can see in the following figure,

 <p align="Center">
      <img src=img/fig3.png />